DFE-Digital/teacher-success/app/views/content/prepare-for-training/what-to-expect-from-your-teacher-training-provider.md

 These can sometimes come at the same time so it would be useful to know when these are so that you can plan and manage your time.
 For example, if you need to take into account things such as childcare.

 ## Available support

+You'll have a mentor or tutor from your course provider who will not be specific to your placement schools.

+They’ll explain how your provider requires you to gather evidence for qualified teacher status (QTS) and make sure you’re being supported on your placements.

-Your training provider might offer services like careers advisers or mental health support.
+Your training provider might also offer services like careers advisers or mental health support.
 It's useful to be aware of what these are and how you can access them.

 You can also <%= govuk_link_to "find alternative ways to get support on your training", "/get-support" %> or read <%= govuk_link_to "Get Into Teaching's information about funding for trainee teachers", "https://getintoteaching.education.gov.uk/funding-and-support" %>.